How to oust a president, Egyptian-style: Part Two

 "June 30 is not something new," Badr said.
 "It is the continuation of the January 25 revolution, to get it back on track.
 "But this time, we won't give up before we see change."

-Whether disappointment with Mursi can be channeled into a coherent, elected administration is unclear.
+Whether disappointment with Mursi can be channelled into a coherent, elected administration is unclear.
 Similar calls by youth protest movements in the past two years have fizzled out.

 FREE EGYPT